Cloud Dancer: What Pantone's 2026 Color of the Year Means for Your Jewelry Collection

 White Opal

 Soft, creamy body color with a delicate shimmer.
-White opal brings Cloud Dancer's serenity to life with subtle flashes of color that add interest without overwhelming your look.
+White opal brings Cloud Dancer's serenity to life with subtle flashes of color that add interest without overwhelming the look.
 Australian white opals are particularly prized for their stability and play of color.
 Beautiful in bezel settings, modern silhouettes, and minimal everyday pieces.

 Ethiopian Opal

-The milky base and vibrant play of color mirror Cloud Dancer's blend of calm and complexity.
+The milky base and lively play of color mirror Cloud Dancer's blend of calm and complexity.
 Ethiopian opals add movement, depth, and a touch of intrigue to any collection.
 These hydrophane opals have transformed the market since their 2008 discovery, offering exceptional value for their visual impact.

 Ready to explore?
-I've pulled together my favorite Cloud Dancer-inspired pieces - moonstone, pearls, opals, and more.
+I've pulled together my favorite Cloud Dancer-inspired pieces: moonstone, pearls, opals, and more.

 Gemstone Key Characteristics Best Metal Pairings Investment Potential

-Rainbow Moonstone Blue adularescence, milky glow Sterling silver, white gold Rising - limited top quality
+Rainbow Moonstone Blue adularescence, milky glow Sterling silver, white gold Rising, limited top quality

-Herkimer Diamond Natural double termination Silver, platinum Stable - consistent demand
+Herkimer Diamond Natural double termination Silver, platinum Stable, consistent demand

-White Opal Subtle play of color Yellow gold, bezel settings Rising - quality declining
+White Opal Subtle play of color Yellow gold, bezel settings Rising, quality declining

 The Neutral Advantage: Why This Color Works with Everything